NPM Star

 documentationQuality

-Both Gatsby and Remix have high-quality documentation, with Gatsby's documentation being more extensive and comprehensive.
+Both Gatsby and Remix have high-quality documentation, but Gatsby's documentation is more comprehensive.

 maintenanceStatus